 The principal supply chains within the IPH Group can be broadly categorised as follows:

-- supply chains comprising other Group Businesses; and - supply chains comprising external suppliers.
+- supply chains comprising other IPH Group member firms; and - supply chains comprising external suppliers.

 Both types of supply chains support the business operations of the IPH Group.